charlesmorgenstern/gponlyintegration3d/README.md

 runvolumeallpaths(n,h,r) is the same as runvolume(n,h,r), but uses getallpaths(n,h,r) to include all paths.

-errortablevolumeallpaths(nruns) is the same as errortablevolume(nruns), but it uses getallpaths(n,h,r) to include all paths.
+errortablevolumeallpaths(nruns) is the same as errortablevolume(nruns), but it uses getallpaths(n,h,r) to include all paths.Uses step size h=.005 for integration and path generation.
+Starting sphere has radius r=.1.

 getarclengthsc2v1(sys) uses the recurrence relation including the second correction term (the curvature of the gradient paths that bound the gradient bundle) to calculate all of the arc lengths, gradient bundle cross section areas, and segment volumes along each gradient path.
 The curvature of the gradient paths is approximated with FDM.
 The sampled off path points are calculated in the normal direction to the gradient path.